Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 # Getting started

 ## Getting Binaries
-Knot.x provides binaries and default JSON configuration files at [[Releases | https://github.com/Cognifide/knotx/releases]].
+Knot.x provides binaries and default JSON configuration files at [Releases](https://github.com/Cognifide/knotx/releases).
 Binaries are packaged in *fat jars*.
 A fat jar is a standalone executable Jar file containing all the dependencies required to run the application.
 It make those jars easy to execute.